 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.
-Referring to Part A, Annex 1 and 2 of the PDD as well as the CDM glossary with respect to the terms Party, Letter of Approval, Authorization and Project Participant.
+Letter of Approval, Authorization and Project Participant.
 A.2.1.
 Which Parties and project participants are participating in the project? /1//3/ DR The project participants are Samarco Mineração S/A of Brazil.
 The host Party Brazil meets all relevant participation requirements.
 OK A.2.2.
 Have all involved Parties provided a valid and complete letter of approval and have all private/public project participants been authorized by an involved Party? /1//3/ DR Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the project assists it in achieving sustainable development.
 A.2.3.
 Do all participating Parties fulfil the participation requirements as follows: Ratification of the Kyoto Protocol Voluntary participation Designated a National Authority /1//3/ DR Yes, Brazil fulfils all requirements.
 Brazil has ratified the Kyoto Protocol on 23 August 2002.
-The Brazilian designated national authority for the CDM is the Comissão Interministerial de Mudança Global do Clima ОК A.2.4.
+The Brazilian designated national authority for the CDM is the Comissão Interministerial de Mudança Global do Clima OK A.2.4.
 Potential public funding for the project from Parties in Annex I shall not be a diversion of official development assistance. /1//3/ DR The validation did not reveal any information that indicates that the project can be seen as a diversion of ODA funding towards Brazil.
 OK A.3.
-Technology to be employed Validation of project technology focuses on the project
+Technology to be employed Validation of project technology focuses on the project engineering, choice of technology and competence/maintenance needs.
+The validator should ensure that environmentally safe and sound technology and know-how is used.